This information will help you understand hair loss during cancer treatment.

-- Use shampoos and conditioners that have sunscreen to prevent sun damage to your scalp.
-Do not expose your scalp to the sun and keep your head covered in the summer.
+- Don’t expose your scalp to the sun and keep your head covered in the summer.

 - In the winter, cover your head with a hat, scarf, turban, or wig to keep it warm.
-This can also help to contain falling hair.
+This can also help to catch falling hair.

-- Sleep on a satin or silk pillowcase because it is smoother than other fabrics and can decrease hair tangles.
+- Sleep on a satin or silk pillowcase.
+These are smoother than other fabrics and can decrease hair tangles.